WSU-4110/WarriorSocial/SprintNotes/Sprint1.md

 Done Today:
 Assigned Stories for Assignment 3 Part 2 and 3 to each Team Member</br>
-Designations:
+* Designations:
 	* Chloe: A user wants to view events for a day (Calendar)
 	* Sherin: Student Organization wants to edit their profile page
 	* Samia: Change one's user settings on the app
 	* Alex: Create and register an account to the app
 	* Rahul: A user wants to post in a discussion topic
-* Richard: A user wants to login to the app</br>
+	* Richard: A user wants to login to the app

-Explored Scrum Platform options: We are currently using Microsoft Teams and the Task List on Teams (Tentative)</br>
+* Explored Scrum Platform options: We are currently using Microsoft Teams and the Task List on Teams (Tentative)</br>
-Explored Assignment 3 Part 1: We discovered a lot of confusion, unable to conclusively do Assignment 3 Part 1 without further material knowledge.
+* Explored Assignment 3 Part 1: We discovered a lot of confusion, unable to conclusively do Assignment 3 Part 1 without further material knowledge.
 Plan is to use the lecture on Tuesday to complete this assignment.</br>
 (Email sent asking for extension)

 **2/15/21**